mapbender/mapbender-documentation/en/quickstart.rst

 Mapbender is a web based geoportal framework to publish, register, view, navigate, monitor and grant secure access to spatial data infrastructure services.

-Management interfaces empower administrators who need to maintain and categorize map and feature services and grant access to individuals, groups and other services.
+Management interfaces empower administrators, who need to maintain and categorize map and feature services and grant access to individuals, groups and other services.

 Mapbender is written from the ground up, using modern web technologies.
 The foundation is laid by Symfony.
 On the client-side expect to find OpenLayers and jQuery.